West Texas A&M University Library Saves $30,000 Annually with Duct SealingBilly Pell

 “Aeroseal is a complete turnkey process.
 It does the pre-measurement, the sealing, and then the post measurement.
 That’s one thing that is perfect for performance contracting.
 This solution elevates duct sealing as a primary strategy for our business.”

 Senior Project Development Engineer

-“Duct leakage has not been a measure we typically looked at in the past.
+“Duct leakage was not a measure we looked at in the past.
 We have a guarantee component of our business model and until now, verification has been a problem and the benefits of duct sealing were difficult to prove.
 Aeroseal technology changes all that.
 We now have another measure we can put into our projects that will save substantial energy for our clients.”

 Engineering Project Manager